-CASH AND CASH EQUIVALENTS, continued - For purposes of the statement of cash flows, the Authority considers pooled cash and investments, demand deposits with banks, and investments with an original maturity of three months or less to be cash equivalents.
+For purposes of the statement of cash flows, the Authority considers pooled cash and investments, demand deposits with banks, and investments with an original maturity of three months or less to be cash equivalents.

 CAPITAL ASSETS - Capital assets, with an initial cost of \$5,000 or more, are stated at cost.
-Included in capital assets is the interest capitalized during construction.
-There was no interest capitalized during the fiscal years 2013 and 2012.
 Capital assets placed in service are depreciated on a straight-line basis over the following estimated useful lives.

-Infrastructure 30-99 years Buildings 50 years
+Infrastructure 30 - 99 years Buildings 50 years